How to safely destroy sensitive documents

 60 days - Statements that don’t include tax-related expenses

 Three years - Statements that do include tax-related expenses

 Homeowners insurance and car insurance policy

 Until you receive new policies

 Keeping track of mountains of paper might feel overwhelming at first.
 Knowing when and how you should destroy important documents will help keep your family’s important information safe, and leave you feeling organized and ready for anything.

 Trustworthy can help

 Trustworthy is the Family Operating System® that has everything you need to keep your family organized in one place.
-Our online platform provides bank-level security and premium concierge service.
+Our online platform provides bank-level security and premium expert service.
 You can try a two-week free trial here.